A Low-Complexity Joint Fractional Delay and Doppler Frequency Estimator for AFDM-Enabled Vehicular LEO-ICAN Systems: AFDM Basics

-During modulation, AFDM appends a chirp periodic prefix (CPP) to the time-domain signal to combat multipath effects, which is:
+To mitigate multipath fading, a CPP is appended to the time-domain AFDM signal during modulation, defined as:

-AFDM exhibits a unique spectrum wrapping phenomenon (see Fig. \ref{fig2}).
-After digital-to-analog (DA) conversion, phase compensation is required to ensure that the waveform conforms to the time-frequency representation of AFDM\cite{bemaniAffineFrequencyDivision2023}.
-Its expression of the continuous-domain signal is as follows:
+Owing to the inherent spectrum wrapping feature of AFDM, phase compensation is required after DAC to ensure the waveform conforms to its standard time--frequency representation.
+The corresponding continuous-time AFDM signal is written as\cite{bemaniAffineFrequencyDivision2023}: